-Add the chopped tomatoes, and leave to cook until slightly mushy.
+- Add the chopped tomatoes, and leave to cook until slightly mushy.

-Once the beef is tender, and the sauce is reduced, add the cream, and leave to cook for a further 5 minutes.
+- Once the beef is tender, and the sauce is reduced, add the yogurt (make sure the yogurt is at room temperature so it doesn't curdle), and leave to cook for a further 5 minutes.

-Remove from the heat, and garnish with fresh parsley.
+- Remove from the heat, and garnish with fresh parsley.